-Elizabeth’s father, Josiah Granbery was a Vestryman of St. Paul’s Church, Edenton, and a member of the Assembly at New Bern in April of 1775, and again at Hillsborough on August 25, 1775.
+Elizabeth’s father, Josiah Granbery, was a Vestryman of St. Paul’s Church in Edenton, North Carolina.
+He was a member of the Assembly at New Bern, North Carolina, in April of 1775, and again at Hillsborough on August 25, 1775.
 (Wheelers History of N.C.)

 DESCRIPTION: Chintz appliqued bedcover, quilted with a central motif of birds and foliage within a diamond within a square; the whole surrounded by a border with appliqued swags and bows; ground is quilted in clamshell pattern; outermost border quilted in parallel pattern; inside borders quilted in herringbone pattern.
 The quilt has cotton batting/ filler.

 Swag border is 13 5/8–14 1/2″ deep; border around central motif is 3 5/8″ on the right and left and 4 5/8″ on the top and bottom.

 Central motif is appliqued with reverse buttonhole stitch (not used for border).
 Center panel is 54 to 54 3/4″ high and 55″ wide.

 According to Colleen Callahan, curator of textiles, The Valentine, Richmond, Virginia, the layout used on this quilt (the diamond within a square) was a favorite choice for early patchwork bedcovers originating in the eastern part of Virginia and North Carolina in the late eighteenth and early nineteenth centuries.